 Monetary compensation includes a base salary, which rewards the ability to satisfactorily hold a position using the requisite skills and is determined in a manner consistent with market practices.
 It also includes variable compensation to recognise collective and individual performance (see Compensation Policies and Practices report).
-For the 2019 financial year, personnel expenses for the Group2 totalled €9.95 billion (see Personnel expenses and related-party transactions in the Universal Registration Document).

-The Group's subsidiaries must apply the policy defined at Group level wherever local laws allow.
-This policy can be adapted whenever national regulations require it.
+For the 2021 financial year, personnel expenses1 for the Group totalled €9.76 billion (see Personnel expenses and related-party transactions in the Universal Registration Document).
 Each year, employees of Societe Generale SA in France, Credit du Nord, Temsys and Boursorama, as well as certain foreign subsidiaries, specifically the United Kingdom, Italy, Madagascar and Luxembourg, receive a Total Reward Statement, which provides a personalised overview of the components of their total compensation.

-2. Personnel expenses include all expenses related to personnel, including employee benefits and expenses related to payments based on Societe Generale shares.
+Personnel expenses include all expenses related to personnel, including employee benefits and expenses related to payments based on Societe Generale shares.